KeithTheEE/redditPythonHelper/ROADMAP.md

  - Develop terms for a walk away condition.
 Either End of active development and the bot remains online, end of active development and death of bot, or end of active development and project is passed on to others.
 Terms will almost certainly be changed constantly and the project grows and evolves, but it's nice to have an idea of what I consider to be a "complete" project.

+ - Numbering system for items in roadmap to clear up what's being worked on and what is completed from an outside perspective.
+A master numbering system probably is a good idea, vX.X.XX[a,c,d,r,f,s,co]XX, following version, section, and specific roadmap suggestion number.
+But That seems bloated and unnecessary.
+(Maybe this isn't worth while, maybe it is and will help catch things in the changelog.
+Probably wont be seriously considered until alpha)

+ - summarizeText.loadEnglishModel(sourceDataPath=paths["prebuiltEnglishDB"]):
+ Prebuild and pickle the output tdm of summarizeText.buildModelFromDocsInFolder(sourceDataPath=paths["englishDB"]) so the raspberry pi doesn't have to hit memory errors in in main.startupBot() load the prebuilt database and build it if the prebuild database does not exist.
+ Or just build a custom compression scheme and load that instead of using pickle.

+ - test.EvaluatePost():
+ Given recent restructuring, this should be much easier.
+Take a post given a post id, then run it through the classifier where the exitpoints are turned off from the functions, forcing it to classify the post in full.
+Because the praw wrappers are in place, there shouldn't be a concern about forcing full evaluation any more.
+This can be considered to be half completed: the silent mode the bot has helps evaluate posts.

+ - Reply To Common posts:
+ Build semi scripted replies to frequently asked questions (probably largely pulled from the sidebar, since that's how the side bar gets populated)
+ This includes "How do I install python" and "Is learning python worth it?"
+(Aka "Why learn python?")--A quality version of this is a full research task.
+Build off of internal sentence ordering models + soft skills.
+Pull text from comments on these posts to build up scripted reply.
+Look into adapting this (or maybe starting with this) to classifying the posts so their types can be diplayed as tags.

+ - local Flask website/dashboard to monitor the status and logs of the bot in realtime.
+Low priority.

+ - Log processing: a set of functions and visualizations to process the log files for various useful tidbits.
+Something nicer than grep

 ### Main